-The Company anticipates starting mining operations at its Bonanza Ledge Phase 2 project in the second quarter of 2021 ("Q2 2021") as it was granted in Q1 2021, a notice of departure from the Ministry of Energy, Mines and Low Carbon Innovation of British Columbia.
-The Company awaits the final permit which it anticipates receiving in Q2 2021.
+The Company starting mining operations at its Bonanza Ledge Phase 2 project in the first quarter of 2021 as it was granted in Q1 2021, a notice of departure from the Ministry of Energy, Mines and Low Carbon Innovation of British Columbia.
+The Company awaits the final permits which it anticipates receiving in Q4 2021.
 Furthermore, the Company also plans to start the development of an underground portal for the Cow deposit once all required permits are obtained.
-Finally, the Company will continue developing the Cariboo gold deposit and is working at completing a Feasibility study for the second half of 2021.
+The Cow Mountain Underground Bulk Sample Permit was received in July 2021.
+Finally, the Company will continue developing the Cariboo gold deposit and is working at completing a Feasibility study in the first half of 2022.